 Incorporate nutrient-dense snacks in between meals, especially before and after exercise

 Prior to a fight, it is critical to consume adequate energy-producing carbohydrates such as whole grains, legumes, fruits, and vegetables.
 It is especially important to consume these foods in the days leading up to a fight so that your body creates a storage of energy that will later be used to fuel your exercise.
 Boxing legend Mike Tyson is reported to have had a training diet that incorporated lean meats, like steak, veggies, fruits, as well as a few cheat meals, like ice cream and cereal.
 Right before stepping into the ring, his classic pre-fight snack was a chocolate bar and some orange juice--”just to get a quick sugar rush.”
 (Source)

-If you need a pick-me-up before your FightCamp workout, opt for fruits as these contain easily digestible sugars, providing quick energy for your muscles.
-Although carbohydrates are the primary focus pre-workout, research shows that adding a source of protein along with carbohydrates before resistance exercise can better stimulate protein synthesis.
+If you need a pick-me-up before your boxing workout, opt for fruits as these contain easily digestible sugars, providing quick energy for your muscles.
+Although carbohydrates are the primary focus to consume pre-workout, research shows that adding a source of protein along with carbohydrates before resistance exercise can better stimulate protein synthesis.
 (Source)

 During a workout, you create small tears in your muscles.
 Your muscle fibers undergo “trauma” which is also called muscle injury.
 In order to rebuild and recover, cells known as satellite cells become activated and join together to repair the damage, resulting in increased muscle mass.
 This is the process by which your muscles grow, called muscle protein synthesis.
-Amino acids, the building blocks of protein, are an integral part of this process, which is why protein intake must be adequate in the diet and is especially crucial after a workout.
+Amino acids, the building blocks of protein, are an integral part of this process, which is why protein intake must be adequate in a boxer diet and is especially crucial after a workout.